How Much Does a Bay Window Cost to Install?

 Bay Window Installation: DIY vs. Hiring a Professional

-Whether you’re interested in replacing a bay window or installing a new one, hiring a professional is best.
-These large windows should be replaced by an experienced professional who has expert tools and equipment.
+Whether a homeowner is planning to replace a bay window or install a new one, hiring a professional is best.
+These large windows need to be replaced by an experienced professional who has expert tools and equipment.
 They know how to measure the space correctly and can weatherproof and install the window so it will last.
 A pro will also know how to remedy structural damage, handle mold and mildew remediation, and will be familiar with local code requirements.
-Incorrect installation of a bay window can cause structural damage or cause the window to collapse.
+Incorrect installation of a bay window can cause structural damage or cause the window to collapse, which can increase the overall costs exponentially.

 How to Save Money on Bay Window Installation